 The respective academic department is to state clearly what it expects the student to obtain through an internship experience which cannot be provided in academic programs on campus and which enhances the academic formation of the student.

 Each academic department is to determine how application is to be made to the respective internship program.
 The program governed by the Internship Office will require students to submit cover letters and resumes to each agency to which application is made.

 Additionally, students must be in good academic standing (minimum GPA of 2.0 at time of application) as well as in good disciplinary standing.
+Department Chairs may petition the Dean's Office to waive this requirement for individual students.
 The Internship Office will not pre-screen applicants for prospective internship agencies.
 It is the responsibility of the internship agency to interview prospective interns and determine which, if any, students will be offered an internship with the agency.

-- Consistent supervision by an agency supervisor is to be arranged between the supervisor and intern.
+- Consistent supervision by an agency supervisor is to be arranged between the supervisor and the intern.

 - A job description is to be determined with the company or agency in advance to assure that the student's internship experience is at the "entering professional level."

 4. Specific Academic Areas in the Internship Program